jagdishthakur904/samsung-pd-training/README.md

 	<img width="1085" alt="read_verilog" src="https://github.com/jagdishthakur904/samsung-pd-training/blob/master/Images/Day6/lab1_read_verilog.PNG">
 </center>

 This command instructs Design Compiler to read and analyze the Verilog file specified, creating an internal representation of the design in its database.
-After running this command, you can proceed with other synthesis and analysis steps, such as elaboration, logical synthesis, and timing analysis.
+After running this command, we can proceed with other synthesis and analysis steps, such as elaboration, logical synthesis, and timing analysis.

 4. **Link**: